AdrianCCollier/oldadrianccollier.github.io/multiPlayerBattleShipGame/README.txt

     2. Drag and drop your ships onto your game board.
     3. Press 'Start' icon
     4. Open another tab or window and repeat steps 1-3, it will be for Player 2 this time.
-    5. When it is your turn, click on a grid from the other player's board to attack.
+    5. Player1 (first tab open) will attack first.
+Click on the other player's game board to attack
+    5. Player2 will be attacked, they can now attack back.
     6. Black tiles represent a miss, red tiles represent a hit.
     7. Whoever sinks all their opponent's ships first, wins the game.